alkadelik/eventful/README.md

 ## 🎨 Styling

-The application uses Tailwind CSS v4 for styling with a custom design system:
+Eventful by Leyyow uses Tailwind CSS v4 for styling with a custom design system:

 - **Typography**: Custom Sato font family (Light, Regular, Medium, Semi, Bold, Heavy)
-- **Theme**: Customizable color scheme and spacing - assets/css/theme.css
+- **Theme**: Event-focused color scheme and spacing defined in `assets/css/theme.css`
-- **Components**: Consistent base styling across all modules
+- **Components**: Consistent UI components optimized for event management workflows

 ## 🔧 Development

 ### Module Development

-Each module is self-contained with its own:
+Each module in Eventful by Leyyow is self-contained with its own:

 - Routes configuration
-- Components
+- Components specific to the feature
-- Views
+- Views and page layouts
+- API composables and data management
-- README documentation
+- Documentation

-When adding new features:
+When adding new event management features:

 1. Choose the appropriate module or create a new one
-2. Follow the established patterns
+2. Follow the established patterns and conventions
 3. Update module documentation
 4. Ensure proper TypeScript typing
+5. Test with real event scenarios

 ### Code Quality

-The project enforces code quality through:
+Eventful by Leyyow enforces high code quality standards through:

-- **TypeScript**: Strong typing for better development experience
+- **TypeScript**: Strong typing for better development experience and fewer runtime errors
-- **ESLint**: Code linting with Vue and TypeScript rules
+- **ESLint**: Code linting with Vue 3 and TypeScript rules
-- **Prettier**: Consistent code formatting
+- **Prettier**: Consistent code formatting across the entire codebase
-- **Vue 3 Standards**: Modern Vue.js best practices
+- **Vue 3 Standards**: Modern Vue.js best practices and Composition API patterns
+- **Conventional Commits**: Standardized commit messages for better project history

 ## 🚀 Deployment

-The application is configured for deployment on Vercel with the included `vercel.json` configuration.
+Eventful by Leyyow is configured for deployment on Vercel with the included `vercel.json` configuration.
 You can also deploy to any static hosting service by running:

 ```bash
 npm run build